sudoDavi/opengl-study/README.md

 ### Prerequisites

-You'll need a modern C++ compiler that supports at least C++17, also you'll need a copy of the [**GLFW**](https://github.com/glfw/glfw) library, and **CMake**, everything else should be included.
+You'll need a modern C++ compiler that supports at least C++17 and **CMake**, everything else should be included.

 ### Installing

+Clone the repository with `git clone --recursive` .

-Make a folder for the build and use CMake on that, make sure to link against any libraries it complains about, specially GLFW, that's the main dependency of the project.
+Make a folder for the build and use CMake on that.

-The way you'll use the compiler will vary from compiler to compiler.
+The way you'll use the compiler will vary from system to system.

 Here is a linux example:
 ```